 Observational Relativity and Cosmology

-This department focuses on direct observational consequences of General Relativity, including the search/analysis of gravitational wave (GW) data, and operation of the Einstein@Home project, looking for weak radio, gamma-ray and GW signals from spinning neutron stars.
+This department focuses on direct observational consequences of General Relativity.
+This includes the search for and analysis of gravitational-wave signals, and operation of the Einstein@Home project, looking for weak radio, gamma-ray and gravitational-wave signals from spinning neutron stars.

 Searches for weak gravitational-wave signals are very compute-intensive.
 In some cases, the lack of computing resources makes the searches substantially less sensitive than would be possible using the same experimental data, but with infinite computing power.